duncanchig/androdius_HtmlCanvas/README.md

 # androdius_HtmlCanvas
-an html canvas animation using vanilla javascripts.
+an html canvas animation using vanilla javascripts. (with a dash of jquery..:))

 Simple animation i must insist....
 Credit to all vanillaJs Heros out there.